Sneak Peek: This is a collection of 6 bread maker tips (+ 1 bonus tip about dense bread) for beginners and experienced bread machine users.

 Although experience is helpful, I’m hoping you’ll have beginner’s luck and your bread will turn out superbly the first time.

 When you learn how to gauge the consistency of the dough and can add water or flour as needed, the bread-machine world will be your oyster.

 4. Stick with the “DOUGH” cycle on your bread maker.

 This method gives me more control, more shaping options, and a better crust on the finished product.
 If I’m going to ingest luxury calories, they must be worth it.
-Bread actually baked in a bread machine rarely makes the cut.
+Bread baked in a bread machine rarely makes the cut.

 If you prefer to use the bread machine for the entire process, keep reading.